Posts

 The King James Bible: The Seventh Purification?

 A popular argument used by King James onlyists, especially by Ruckmanites and dual inspirationists, is that the King James Version of the Bible is in the seventh purification of Scripture.
-This argument goes like this: The King James Bible is the seventh English translation, and fits the "purified seven times" of Psalm 12:6-7.
+The argument goes like this: The King James Bible is the seventh English translation, and fits the "purified seven times" of Psalm 12:6-7.
 Some radical proponents of this position go as far as to say that English is the seventh main language of Bible translation.
-Additionally, some claim that, of the KJV editions, the 1900 Pure Cambridge Edition is the seventh purification of the KJV.
-When you take the most radical of views regarding this doctrine, you get the seventh language being English, the seventh translation being the KJV, and the seventh KJV being that of the PCE.
+Additionally, some claim that, of the KJV editions, the 1900 Pure Cambridge Edition (PCE) is the seventh purification of the KJV.
+When you take the most radical of views regarding this doctrine, you get the seventh language being English, the seventh translation being the KJV, and the seventh KJV being the PCE.
 However, this argument is a gross twisting of the Scriptures.
-I am a King James onlyist, so I write this as an admonition to brethren who use, and have used, this bad argument for our English Bible.
-There are a couple of ...
+I write this as an admonition to brethren who use, and have used, this bad argument for our English Bible.
+There are a couple of points I want to make in this art...

 The Apocrypha in the KJV?